 What is SEER and HSPF?

-SEER is an efficiency scale for air conditioning systems, and the larger the number, the better it is.
+SEER is an efficiency guideline for air conditioning systems, and the larger the number, the more efficient it is.
 The difference between 23.5 and 26 is not crazy though, and the efficiency differs depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is specially for heat pumps.
+On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is unique to heat pumps.
 It tells you how efficient the unit is at heating.
-You can tell from these examples by looking at the SEER rating, air conditioners are about equal, if not a little better depending on the model you choose.
-The largest difference between them is that heat pumps can also add warmth to your home while an AC can't.
+You can tell from these examples that as far as energy effiency goes, air conditioners are almost equal, if not a little better depending on the model you choose.
+The largest difference between them is that heat pumps can also add warmth to your home while an AC cannot.

 Does climate matter for heat pumps?

-Heat pumps are most effective in hotter climates with mild winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
-We encourage you to consult with a NATE certified HVAC pro who has experience in your area before deciding on a heat pump.
-If the equipment just isn't right for your home, you could have extremely high electric bills.
-Once the temperature drops too low, it's near impossible for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
+Heat pumps are more effective in hotter climates with milder winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
+We recommend a consultation with a NATE certified HVAC pro who has experience in your area before deciding on a heat pump.
+If the equipment just isn't right for your home, you could have very high electric bills.
+Once the temperature drops too low, it's difficult for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
 This means you might end up running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption up.

 How does a heat pump stack up against a furnace?

 and is essential for certain colder climates.
-That’s because a heat pump has difficulty when the temperatures hit about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
-As strange as it may seem, during heating season, a heat pump is intended to pull heat from the air outside and use it to heat the inside air.
-Just because the air outside feels cold, there is still a sufficient amount of heat for the heat pump to function well, but in exceptionally cold climates there is not enough heat available outside to heat the air inside to high enough temperatures needed to keep warm.
+That’s because a heat pump has issues when the temperatures hit about 40 degrees Fahrenheit.
+As strange as it may seem, during heating season, a heat pump is intended to remove heat from the air outside and use it to warm the inside air.
+Just because the air outside feels cold, there is still a sufficient amount of heat for the heat pump to function well, but at extremely low temperatures there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
 So while a heat pump may be great during the heating season for someone in Tampa, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
-If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.
+If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-In certain areas, heat pumps can function with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
-This is a fantastic alternative for specific northern regions, but extra land must be available in order to install the correct piping for a geothermal system.
+In certain areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
+This is a fantastic alternative for specific northern climates, but extra land must be available in order to install the correct piping for a geothermal system.

 If you can’t decide which system would best fit your needs, call Eveready Service Experts to schedule